asats21/collectors-vault/README.md

 ## About this project

-This site was created as a proof of concept, based on my experience in the space and my thoughts on what rare sat collectors might need.
+This app was created as a proof of concept, inspired by my experience in the space and what I believe rare sat collectors need.

 Rare sat collectors need tools and services to: